 Sometimes your Live Mode has a different code than your current Git Branch, especially when it comes to Linked Services, Managed Vnets and when using multiple Feature Branches.
 Incidentally, this is also the case if you link your code (Solution Templates) to your Azure Synapse Workspace from Dev Ops for the first time.
 Then it is possible that you will not get this code published because there are still dependencies, what I’ve seen mostly because the use of Azure Key Vault or different Integration Runtime setup.
 According to the documentation from Microsoft which you can find here they add the following examples:

 - A user has multiple branches.
 In one feature branch, they deleted a linked service that isn’t AKV associated (non-AKV linked services are published immediately regardless if they are in Git or not) and never merged the feature branch into the collaboration branch.

-- A user modified the data factory using the SDK or PowerShell
+- A user modified the Synapse or data factory using the SDK or PowerShell

 - A user moved all resources to a new branch and tried to publish for the first time.
 Linked services should be created manually when importing resources.